-Another approach would be to elect the state Supreme Court based on broad regional districts, like Tennessee and Louisiana do.
-Washington could base the districts on the state's current three appellate divisions.
+Washington could follow the examples of these states and base our districts on the state's three appellate divisions.
 People living in each district would then elect three justices from within the boundaries of the district.
-This would mean that Eastern Washington would have three justices while Western Washington would have the remaining six, which roughly reflects the population distribution in our state.
+This would mean that Eastern Washington we have three justices while Western Washington would have the remaining six, which roughly reflects the population distribution in our state.
+Making the switch to district based elections would require a constitutional amendment since under Article 4, Section 3 of the state Constitution justices are to be elected at-large statewide.

-This would provide more geographic diversity and allow for more targeted races to help reduce the cost of running, while providing candidates more time to focus on voter outreach, debates and forums within the boundary of their district.
+This reform would provide more geographic diversity and allow for more targeted races to help reduce the cost of running, while providing candidates more time to focus on voter outreach, debates and forums within the boundary of their district.

 Electing justices by district even when population isn't exactly equally distributed has been upheld by the U.S. Supreme Court as a constitutional way to elect judges.
+The reason for this is that Justices are not representatives in the traditional sense like lawmakers are.
+As noted by the U.S. Supreme Court: "Judges do not represent people,"